caiorodrigues10/caiorodrigues10/README.md

-🙋‍♂️ Hello!
-My name is Caio Henrique Rodrigues, 🎂 I have 22 years old, 📚 at the moment I am in last year of System of Information  ✏️  in college Unifafibe.
+Hello!
+My name is Caio Henrique Rodrigues, I'm 23 years old, at the moment I am in last year of System of Information in college Unifafibe.
 </br></br>
-👨🏽‍🎓 I am formad in Development of System in Etec Bebedouro.
+I am formad in Development of System in Etec Bebedouro.
 </br></br>
- At the moment I'm a front-end developer looking for more knowledge and challenges for my career 🧠.
+At the moment I'm a front-end developer looking for more knowledge and challenges for my career.
  </br>

  ### Connect with me: